Oliver-Binns/Website/Content/posts/vision-pro.md

 When exploring SwiftData during WWDC, I found that it wouldn’t support the new APIs until they were released later in the year.
 This is all before the workarounds I’d need to make to ensure I could use Git, XCTest and other tools.

-Meanwhile, while iPad is great for consuming content, I don't find it much more convenience than my MacBook Air.
+Meanwhile, while iPad is great for consuming content, I don't find it much more convenient than my MacBook Air.
 The main strength that iPad has here is wide-support for downloading film and TV from Netflix, Prime and other streaming services when travelling.

 |![Netflix on Mac App Store - not compatible with this device](../../Images/netflix-mac-appstore.png)|![BBC iPlayer on Mac App Store - not compatible with this device](../../Images/iplayer-mac-appstore.png)|